A Common Mistake: Failure to Properly Test the Well Water Chemistry

 - Legal land description and/or civic address

-- Date and time sample was collected
+- The date and time sample was collected

 - Put the sample and requisition form in the plastic bag that came with the sample bottle.